-Madivaru is a dive site on the western side of Lhaviyani Atoll that features a reef flat at about 6 to 8 metres depth which is normally the point of entry and safety stop on your diving here.
+Madivaru is a dive site on the western side of Lhaviyani ('Faadhippolhu') Atoll that features a reef flat at about 6 to 8 metres depth which is normally the point of entry and safety stop on your diving here.

 The dive is essentially along a more-or-less vertical wall which bottoms out at around 30 metres to a sandy floor.
 Along the wall there are nooks, crannies and ledges and the scene is teeming with life.
 Red-toothed triggers flutter just off the wall in multitudes, soldierfish lurk wide-eyed in groups below overhands, and hundreds of butterflyfish of numerous varieties cruise around the substrate in search of a nibble.